RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 <h4>Verifying Role assignments</h4>

-Let's check to see if our other policies such as Reader and Contributer are working <br/>
+Let's check to see if our other policies such as Reader and Contributor are working <br/>
 If you are signed in as employee you should only have Reader permissions and can't create new things <br/>
 To test this go to "Resource Groups" or "Virtual Machines" <br/>
 You should see the Resource group you created, click on it to go into it <br/>